 Teenage Driver?
 Here are Five Ways to Save on Insurance Rates

-Among a parent’s most anxious thoughts surrounds their teenage child actually obtaining a driver’s license.
-Of course, parents are primarily concerned about their child’s safety on the road, but closely followed by that can be sticker shock at the cost of insurance for an inexperienced driver.
+Among a parent’s most anxious thoughts surrounding their teenage child actually obtaining a driver’s license.
+Of course, parents are primarily concerned about their child’s safety on the road, but closely followed by that can be a sticker shock at the cost of insurance for an inexperienced driver.

 Five simple actions parents can take to lower their insurance costs:

 No Optional Coverage for Physical Damage